 The active substance is testosterone, an established active substance described in the European Pharmacopoeia (Ph.
 Eur.).
 Testosterone is a white crystalline powder, or colourless or yellowish-white crystals.
 It is practically insoluble in water, freely soluble in alcohol and in methylene chloride, practically insoluble in fatty oils.
-Polymorphism is not relevant for this medicinal product, since the pharmaceutical form is a gel in which the active substance is dissolved.
+Polymorphism is not relevant for this medicinal product since the pharmaceutical form is a gel in which the active substance is dissolved.
 A CEP has been provided.

 The CEP procedure is used for the active substance.
 Under the official Certification Procedures of the EDQM of the Council of Europe, manufacturers or suppliers of substances for pharmaceutical use can apply for a certificate of suitability concerning the control of the chemical purity and microbiological quality of their substance according to the corresponding specific monograph, or the evaluation of reduction of Transmissible Spongiform Encephalopathy (TSE) risk, according to the general monograph, or both.
 This procedure is meant to ensure that the quality of substances is guaranteed and that these substances comply with the Ph.
 Eur.
+The CEP does not cover information concerning the container closure system and stability.